SkyN9ne/Lexilla/README.md

-README for Lexilla library.
+# Lexilla #

-The Lexilla library contains a set of lexers and folders that provides support for programming, mark-up, and data languages for the Scintilla source code editing component.
+The Lexilla library contains a set of lexers and folders that provide support for programming, syntax checking / highlighting usually used in combination with Scintilla for source code editors or IDE / ISE enironments.

-Lexilla is made available as both a shared library and static library.
+Lexilla is made available as both a shared library and a static library.
-The shared library is called liblexilla.so / liblexilla.dylib / lexilla.dll on Linux / macOS /
+The shared library wioolexilla.so` / `liblexilla.dylib` / `lexilla.dll` on Linux / macOS /
 Windows.
 The static library is called liblexilla.a when built with GCC or Clang and liblexilla.lib when built with MSVC.